Welcome to Cleveland Clinic Mercy Hospital’s Dental Residency Program.

-- The four-week formal rotation in anesthesia is provided with additional emphasis on use of inhalation and intravenous sedations for ambulatory patients.
+- The two-week formal rotation in anesthesia is provided with additional emphasis on use of inhalation and intravenous sedations for ambulatory patients.

 - Lectures, seminars, conferences, assigned case presentations, and audiovisual presentations constitute the didactic portions of the program.

-- Rotations of one week in pathology, emergency medicine, family medicine and radiology are included.
+- Rotations of one week in emergency medicine, internal medicine and radiology are included.

 - Night call for emergency dental problems includes emergency room experience and responsibilities, together with emergency oral surgery.